weevelyu/weevely-api/README.md

 - MySQL 6.x / MariaDB 10.x
 - Composer 2.x

+**macOS installation:**
 You can easily install those via Homebrew:
 ```bash
 brew install php mysql composer
 ```
+**Windows installation:**
+1. Download and install latest version of [XAMPP](https://www.apachefriends.org/).
+It will install you both PHP and MariaDB.
+Whenever you want to use your database, open XAMPP and start MySQL process.
+To access PhpMyAdmin, start both Apache and MySQL processes, click Admin button next to MySQL
+2. Download and install latest version of [Composer](https://getcomposer.org/Composer-Setup.exe).
+A PHP dependency manager.

 ## :toolbox: Run API Locally

 You can easily host this API on your server if you want to.
 But if you only want to work with data that is used by official Weevely, you can skip this step.